ankaraboardgame/ankara/README.md

 <img src="/public/images/AnkaraBoardGame.png" />

-### Introduction
+### Introduction & Gameplay

 Ankara is a multiplayer game based on the board game Istanbul.
 You play a merchant moving around a grand bazaar, filling your wheelbarrow with goods, bartering, selling/buying, acquiring abilities, and most importantly, collecting rubies.
-The first person to collect 5 rubies wins!
+The first person to collect 5 rubies wins.

 ### Architecture

-Ankara is built with React and Firebase.
-Players are connected to Firebase's real-time / NoSQL database, which propagates state changes to all players.
+Ankara is built with React, Express, and Firebase.
+Players are connected to Firebase's real-time / NoSQL database (via React-Redux-Firebase), which propagates state changes to all players.
 All data flows one way: game state changes are posted to the server, which processes the input and writes updates to Firebase, which then passes the new game state back down to clients/players.

-We also make use of React-Redux-Firebase to keep our redux store connected to Firebase, and React-DND for drag-and-drop capabilities.

 <img src="/public/images/Architecture.png" width="550" />